 Roundabout - A circular street intersection used as a traffic control device in lieu of a multiway stop or a traffic signal.
+(Refer to Standard Drawing 8-10)

 Scoping Meeting - A required meeting for the Applicant and Applicant's traffic engineer to review all the requirements for a Transportation Impact Study.